 Before Fox Rothschild

-As general counsel at The Jacobson Group, Rick oversaw all legal matters for an entertainment payroll company employing more than 10,000 television production workers annually.
+As general counsel for The Jacobson Group, Rick oversaw all legal matters for an entertainment payroll company employing more than 10,000 television production workers annually.
 He also advised TV and digital content producers on interfacing with SAG-AFTRA, DGA, WGA and IATSE, and on related employment issues, production tax incentives and overall risk management.
 Before that, Rick represented entertainment clients at a boutique entertainment law firm in Beverly Hills.